Ori and the Blind Forest: Definitive Edition

 Sound 9

-Graphics: The art style is downright beautiful.
+Graphics: The art style of Ori and the Blind Forest is downright beautiful.

-Sound: The orchestral soundtrack is very fitting
+Sound: The game features a very fitting orchestral soundtrack

 Summary 8.7 Outstanding